voltpop/vp-website/README.md

 # Deploying changes
 1. Verify your changes in [staging](https://warwalrux.github.io/voltpopulous_site/)
 2. Once committed you should be returned to the front page (the one that shows this doc!)
-3. There should be a banner notifying you that gh_pages has had changes pushed, and that you can open a Pull Request for the changes.
-Do this now.
+3. Just below the branch dropdown and green `code` button, you'll see that the branch is ahead of `master`, from here select `pull request`.
-4. Once you're on the PR page, it should say that code can be merged safely.
+5. Once you're on the PR page, it should say that code can be merged safely.
-5. merge it!
+6. merge it!
-6. check out the changes on [production](https://voltpop.com)
+7. check out the changes on [production](https://voltpop.com)

 # Technical Bits
 ## Site creation